vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

 After you deploy the management cluster, you can deploy a workload cluster.
 The workload cluster is deployed by the management cluster.
 The workload cluster is used to run your application workloads.
 The workload clusters is deployed using the Tanzu CLI.

 ## Stand-alone cluster description
 A stand-alone cluster is a faster way to get a functioning cluster with minimal resources.
-A stand-alone cluster functions as a workload cluster, it is capable of running application workloads.
+A stand-alone cluster functions as a workload cluster, it can run application workloads.
 A stand-alone cluster does not contain any of the management components.
 A stand-alone cluster is deployed using the Tanzu Kubernetes Grid Installer.

 When you create a stand-alone cluster, a bootstrap cluster is created on your local machine.
 This is a [Kind](https://kind.sigs.k8s.io/)  based cluster - a cluster in a container.
 This bootstrap cluster then creates a cluster on your specified provider, but it does not pivot into a management cluster - it functions as a workload cluster.
 A workload cluster can be pivoted back to be a management cluster at a later point.

 ## Bootstrap Machine
 The bootstrap machine is the laptop, host, or server on which you download and run the Tanzu CLI.
-This is where the initial bootstrapping of a management or stand-alone cluster occurs, before it is pushed to the platform where it will run.
+This is where the initial bootstrapping of a management or stand-alone cluster occurs before it is pushed to the platform where it will run.

 ## Tanzu Kubernetes Grid Installer
 The Tanzu Kubernetes Grid installer is a graphical wizard that you start up by running the ``tanzu management-cluster create --ui`` command.
-The installer wizard runs locally in a browser on the bootstrap machine, and provides a user interface to guide you through the process of deploying a management or stand-alone cluster.
+The installer wizard runs locally in a browser on the bootstrap machine and provides a user interface to guide you through the process of deploying a management or stand-alone cluster.

 ## Package

-There are three infrastructure providers:

-- vSphere
-- Amazon EC2
-- Docker as Cluster API provider (CAPD)